KhanShaheb34/ShellScripting/README.md

-# ShellScripting
+# ShellScripting 🤖
-Learning and making some Shell Scripts
+Learning and making some Shell Scripts to do some daily tasks easily!